Making these 10 mistakes will turn good credit into bad and bad credit into lenders-won't-go-near-you credit.

-It's especially important to note the rate on unsolicited offers.
+It’s especially important to note the rate on unsolicited offers.
 If you’re struggling financially, you’re not likely to get the most favorable rates or terms.
 You’ll be paying higher interest rates.
-So compaison chop for a credit card.
+So comparison shop for the best low interest credit cards.

 Let’s say you do need another card.
 You read the fine print, you completely understand the terms and you get a competitive rate.
 But even after choosing the perfect credit card, people still make mistakes, such as No. 6 on our list, making only the minimum payments.

 “People don’t realize how difficult it is to pay off loans at a high rate,” says Wishnatsky.
 “You’re going to be paying it for your next three lifetimes.”